 Now that you have the basics, you’ve might’ve noticed the other boxes with fields you can fill in.
 These are the different parameters you can use to be more specific with the data being returned.
 These parameters are outlined at the top of API documentation to let you know what type of information it is.

 Using the same Transaction API with the same dates, try searching for a “merchantName”. *Quick tip* the format and punctuation have to be exactly what we have in our system.
-So we recommend running a basic call like we did above to familiarize yourself with the format the results are in.
+So we recommend running a basic call as we did above to familiarize yourself with the format the results are in.
 For example, if we want to filter down by Walmart, we’ll have to type it in the field exactly how we saw it in the report:

 Press “Try It” and it will only return results with the merchant name “Walmart”.